Department of Ecology and Evolutionary Biology

 Students interested in medical school should consider taking EEB 314 Comparative Physiology, which will count towards one of the four required areas of study.
 In addition, medical schools require two terms of physics; physics can be delayed to senior year if necessary.
 The Health Profession advisers recommend that students wanting to study abroad, especially in EEB’s field semesters, should do so.
 They recommend contacting them early to formulate a plan of study that allows students to fulfill the pre-medical prerequisites and allows them to study abroad during spring of the junior year.

 Advanced placement will be granted to students who received a 5 on the Biology AP exam.
-Nevertheless, all students planning on majoring in EEB must take EEB 211 freshman or sophomore year.
+Nevertheless, all students planning on majoring in EEB must take EEB 211 during their first year or sophomore year.

 The Department of Ecology and Evolutionary Biology requires the following prerequisites, which should normally be completed by the end of sophomore year.